TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 Bootstrapping
 =============

-TYPO3 CMS has a clean bootstrapping process driven mostly by class :php:`\TYPO3\CMS\Core\Core\Bootstrap`.
+`TYPO3 CMS`:pn: has a clean bootstrapping process driven mostly by class :php:`\TYPO3\CMS\Core\Core\Bootstrap`.
 This class contains a host of methods each responsible for a little step along the initialization of a full TYPO3 process,